Daoud Khan Military Hospital: 2017

 On 8 March 2017, the Daoud Khan Military Hospital was attacked by a group of gunmen, some of them dressed in white hospital robes.
 Government officials confirmed at least 49 people were killed in the hours-long assault, while 63 others were injured.
 By March 13 the unconfirmed death toll had surpassed 100, with an unknown number injured.
 The Islamic State claimed to have carried out the attack, but officials suspected the Haqqani network instead.

-Afghan President Ashraf Ghani and Chief Executive Abdullah Abdullah both made statements condemning the attack, as did the United Nations.
+The then-Afghan President Ashraf Ghani and Chief Executive Abdullah Abdullah both made statements condemning the attack, as did UNAMA.
 In the days after the attack, both Ghani and Abdullah visited the hospital to thank the doctors and assess damages.

 From the United States, Army General John W. Nicholson Jr., commander of the US Forces in Afghanistan, condemned the attack as an "unspeakable crime," and praised security forces for their swift response, saying they deserved "our highest praise and respect."
-The United States Embassy in Kabul released a statement saying, "Targeting a medical facility providing care for the brave Afghans working to protect their fellow citizens has no possible justification in any religion or creed."
+The U.S. Embassy in Kabul released a statement saying, "Targeting a medical facility providing care for the brave Afghans working to protect their fellow citizens has no possible justification in any religion or creed."